Skip to Content

 In his latest experiment, Amadou is returning to his research of the Fulani facial tattoos, working on a new series of almost geometrical abstracts interpreting and reshaping these tattoos into new meanings.

 Amadou is a recognized artist both domestically and internationally.
-He has participated in many solo and collective exhibitions over the years, including in Benin Republic, Togo, Ghana, Nigeria, South Africa, Senegal, Dubai, Germany, the Netherlands and the US (San Francisco and New York) and has been featured at major international art exhibitions and fairs such as World Art Dubai, at ARTX Lagos (Nigeria), and AKAA Paris (group 2021 and 2023, and solo 2022).
+He has participated in many solo and collective exhibitions over the years, including in Benin Republic, Togo, Ghana, Nigeria, South Africa, Senegal, Dubai, Germany, the Netherlands, France and the US (San Francisco and New York) and has been featured at major international art exhibitions and fairs such as World Art Dubai, at ARTX Lagos (Nigeria), and AKAA Paris (group 2021 and 2023, and solo 2022).

 Portrait